2016-2017 Specialty Program Information

 Students entering the Utica Center for Mathematics, Science, and Technology must have successfully completed both semesters of Algebra I prior to beginning the program during their freshmen year.
 If a student is not currently enrolled in Algebra I nor has completed the course prior to 8th grade, arrangements must be made for the student to complete Algebra I before the first day of school at UCMST.
-For information on how to complete this requirement, please contact your home school counseling office.
+For information on how to complete this requirement, please see the UCMST Algebra I Requirement Information and contact your home school counseling office.

 UCS Secondary Specialty Program Timeline

 1/4/17 Secondary Specialty Program Application is now available at this link: https://www.tfaforms.com/401910